xiaoxx970/xiaoxx970.github.io/source/_posts/hackintosh-of-yoga710.md

 > brightness can be adjust at setting, you can add a key map yourself.
 > You can enable HIDPI https://github.com/xzhih/one-key-hidpi

-I'm jus put the clover file of myself, hope there's help for you.
+I'm just put the clover file of myself here, hope there's help for you.
 As for installing detals, it's alot outside.

 Download link: [clover file of yoga 710](CLOVER.zip)